apache/karaf/mishell/README.txt

 1. It needs Java 6 to work (as it depends on javax.script API).
 Once that API is stable and released standalone, it should also work in Java 5.
 2. It needs JMX introspector.
+By default, the only available engine is the javascript bundled with Java 6.
+To add new ones, you need to install the bundles.
+For example for ruby:
-3. It needs classes from com.sun.jruby.* and from org.jruby.
+- It needs classes from com.sun.jruby.* and from org.jruby.
 The easiest way is to bundle both together and export both packages in order to run ruby.
 	- The binding is available at https://scripting.dev.java.net/ and licensed under the BSD license.
 Download the jsr223-engines.[zip|tar.gz]